 FLSA Status: Non-Exempt

-The Leasing Agent is responsible for assisting the Assistant Director of Marketing and Leasing with all leasing and re-leasing activities, marketing efforts, and housing processes for the community.
-Duties include but are not limited to data entry, file creation and management, reception, assistance with tours, tabling, and other marketing efforts, leasing appointments, and project-based work.
-Projecting a customer-focused and professional image through in-person, online, and telephone interaction with all internal and external customers is essential.
+The Leasing Coordinator is responsible for assisting the Assistant Director-Housing Services with all leasing and re-leasing activities, marketing efforts, and housing processes for a student apartment community.
+Duties include but are not limited to data entry, file creation and management, reception, assistance with tours, tabling, and other marketing efforts, leasing appointments and project-based work.
+Projecting a customer focused and professional image through in-person, online and telephone interaction with all internal and external customers is essential.

 Essential Duties and Responsibilities

 - Provides information and publications about leasing, re-leasing, lease cancellation, and other occupancy issues to leasing stakeholders including prospective and current residents, parents, guarantors, etc.

 - Communicates with various stakeholders via email, phone, and in-person interactions.

 - Answers basic questions from residents and refers appropriately to other departments for non-basic questions.